Superconductor Breakthrough Buzz Spurs China, Korea Tech Rally

 Missing Goldman Sachs Analyst Confirmed Dead by New York Police

 Small caps including Duksung Co., Sunam Co. and Shinsung Delta Tech Co. jumped by their 30% daily limits for a second-straight day in Seoul.
-In China, Jiangsu Fasten Co. and Innovation New Material Technology Co. climbed by their 10% limits for a second session.
+In China, Jiangsu Fasten Co. and Henan Zhongfu Industry Co. climbed by their 10% limits for a second session.

 Stocks seen as related to the technology have been rising since a July 22 report from South Korean researchers stating that they had synthesized the world’s first superconductor able to conduct electricity at room temperature and ambient pressure.
 The superconductor utilizes a lead-based material dubbed LK-99.